malinsjoblom/E-com/README.md

 'statusCode': 0004 = You need an ID to specifiy a user

-'statusCode': 0005 = Could not create a new Product
+'statusCode': 0005 = Could not execute this query

 'statusCode': 0006 = The product has the same values as an already existing product